 If you can’t afford to pay your taxes on time, you may qualify for some form of tax debt relief.
 Usually, this relief comes in the form of a payment plan or debt settlement with the IRS.

 If you think you need tax debt relief, act quickly to resolve your issues.
 The IRS charges a failure-to-pay penalty of 0.5% of your unpaid taxes per month or part of a month, plus interest.
-Interest starts accruing on the day your taxes are due (Tax Day, which is April 17 this year), and continues until you pay your bill in full.
+Interest starts accruing on the day your taxes are due (Tax Day, which is April 15, 2019 for your 2018 tax return), and continues until you pay your bill in full.

 So if you owe $1,000 and you pay the balance six months late, you’ll be hit with a failure-to-pay penalty of $30, plus the amount of interest that’s accrued.
 That doesn’t sound like a lot, but if you delay payment long enough, the penalty can be as much as 25% of your unpaid taxes.

 What’s more, the IRS can put a lien on your property (a legal claim) if you don’t pay what you owe.
 A lien can result in the IRS seizing the proceeds when you sell the property.
 Or they may place a tax levy on the property, in which case they can take the property and sell it to recoup the taxes you owe the government.
 Affected property can include not only your home, if you own it, but also personal property and financial assets.